REASONING COMPILER: LLM-Guided Optimizations for Efficient Model Serving: Evaluation

 \subsubsection{Impact of LLM Choice and Reasoning Strategy}

-To better understand the contributions of different components in our approach, we conduct an ablation study focused on the effects of LLM selection and reasoning modality.
-Figure~\ref{fig:llm-ablation}(a) shows the relative speedup over unoptimized code as a function of the number of schedule samples evaluated by \llmmcts on the \llamabench benchmark, using a range of LLM models for API calls.
+To better understand the contributions of different components in our approach, we conduct an ablation study focused on the effects of LLM selection and reasoning modality. \frefsub{fig:llm-ablation}{a} shows the relative speedup over unoptimized code as a function of the number of schedule samples evaluated by the \compiler on the \llamathreeb self-attention layer using a range of LLM models for API calls.
 The x-axis indicates the cumulative number of schedules explored, while the y-axis shows the best speedup achieved so far.
 This setup enables us to directly compare how effectively various LLMs leverage contextual information to guide the search.
-These general trends of the results support our central claim: compiler optimization benefits from goal-directed, context-aware reasoning in terms of sample efficiency.
+The general trend of the results supports our central claim: compiler optimization benefits from goal-directed, context-aware reasoning in terms of sample efficiency.
 Below, we discuss the specific behaviors that exemplify different reasoning strategies.

 \niparagraph{Large instruction-tuned Llama3.3 (70B) achieves exceptional sample efficiency}.
-The instruction-tuned Llama3.3-70B model rapidly attains near-optimal performance, reaching a 9.69$\times$ speedup after only 36 samples—roughly 86\% of the GPT-4o mini’s maximum speedup but using less than 6\% of its sampling budget.
+The instruction-tuned Llama3.3-70B model rapidly attains near-optimal performance, reaching a 9.69$\times$ speedup after only 36 samples, roughly 86\% of the GPT-4o mini’s maximum speedup but with less than 6\% of its sampling budget.
 This corresponds to an approximately 15$\times$ improvement in sample efficiency.
 Instruction tuning also significantly improves the ability of LLMs to generate domain-specific, context-aware transformation proposals.
 The consistent performance advantage of instruction-tuned models over untuned counterparts of comparable size confirms that semantic task alignment, combined with sufficient model capacity, synergistically enhances the effectiveness of sequential context reasoning in guiding compiler optimizations.